tarantool/doc/sphinx/book/box/vinyl_diff.rst

 Here are behavior differences which affect programmers.
-All of these differences have been noted elsewhere in sentences that begin with the words "Note re storage engine (vinyl)".
+All of these differences have been noted elsewhere in sentences that begin with the words "Note re storage engine: vinyl".

 With memtx, the index type can be TREE or HASH or RTREE or BITSET. |br|
 With vinyl, the only index type is TREE.

+With memtx, :ref:`create_index <box_space-create_index>` can be done at any time. |br|
+With vinyl, secondary indexes must be created before tuples are inserted.

-With memtx, for index searches, ``nil`` is considered to be equal to any scalar.
+With memtx, for index searches, ``nil`` is considered to be equal to any scalar. |br|
 With vinyl, ``nil`` or missing parts are not allowed.

 With memtx, temporary spaces are supported. |br|